dnasko/frameshift_polisher/README.md

 -----------------------

 Input: FASTA of nucleotide sequences

 Output: FASTA of frameshift corrected peptide sequences

 Okay, so you have a large set of nucleotide sequences that you know possess a few frameshifts.
-Polisher will take this FASTA file and perform a BALSTX against a user-defined BLASTable datadase.
-Polisher will then parse the resutls of this BLASTX to frame-shift correct the sequences.
+Polisher will take this FASTA file and perform a BLASTX against a user-defined BLASTable datadase.
+Polisher will then parse the resutls of this BLASTX to frameshift correct the sequences.

 The BLASTable database is a peptide BLAST database of (you guessed it) peptide sequences.
-It can be as small as a set of 2,000 *Cas* peptides or as large as all of NCBI's NR peptide database.
-The llarger it is, the longer the blast will take, but the more thorough the search will be.
+It can be as small as a set of 2,000 *Cas* peptides or as large as NCBI's NR peptide database.
+The larger the database, the longer the blast will take, but the more thorough the search will be.

+`query_id_1   subject_id_1 51.26    119	  57	   1  736  380     170     287     4e-44    114    -1      0`